kaleido-io/kaleido-js/README.md

 * submit an externally signed transaction using the web3 wallet module
 * deploy private smart contracts (if the target node is Quorum)
 * submit private transactions (if the target node is Quorum)

+## log-analyzers
+A set of tools that parse Geth or Quorum logs to generate line charts for transaction rates and transaction pool status